Understanding Asana and its importance

 Yogic Managment

-The human being is not merely a combination of body and mind; it transcends these limited confines.
-We consider the health of an individual across all dimensions of existence.
-Rather than merely treating the symptoms of a condition, a holistic approach, as outlined in our ancient texts of Ayurveda and Yoga, targets the root cause and establishes a robust foundation.
+A human being is not just the combination of body and mind but something beyond these restricted limitations.
+We address the health of a being in all these planes of existence.
+Instead of addressing the symptoms of a condition, an ancient holistic approach of Ayurveda & Yoga works on the root cause and builds a strong foundation.

 Annamaya Kosha